 Specifies when NetBackup can run the backups for this schedule.
 Every day of the week has the same window.
+This option is not valid if a deployment schedule is specified (-st [precheck|stage|install]).

 start is the time at which the backup window opens for this schedule.
 This time is the number of seconds since midnight.
 This number is an integer between 0 and 86399 (86400 seconds in a day).